shervinea/cheatsheet-translation/vi/cheatsheet-machine-learning-tips-and-tricks.md

 **23. Vocabulary ― When selecting a model, we distinguish 3 different parts of the data that we have as follows:**

-&#10230; Vocabulary - Khi lựa chọn mô hình, chúng ta phân biệt 3 phần khác nhau của dữ liệu mà ta có như sau:
+&#10230; Vocabulary - Khi lựa chọn mô hình, chúng ta chia tập dữ liệu thành 3 tập con như sau:

 <br>